Budget-limited distribution learning in multifidelity problems: Conclusions

 In this paper, we introduce an efficient strategy for learning the distribution of a scalar-valued QoI in the multifidelity setup.
 Under a linear model assumption, we propose a semi-parametric approach for approximating the distribution by leveraging samples of models of different resolutions/costs.
 The main novelty in our analysis is to provide an asymptotically informative and computationally estimable upper bound for the average $1$-Wasserstein distance between the estimator and the true distribution and use it to devise an adaptive algorithm, AETC-d, for efficient budget allocation.
 We show that, for a large budget, the AETC-d is consistent, and explores and exploits optimally under a proposed upper bound criterion.
 Our setup and algorithm require neither a model hierarchy nor an \textit{a priori} estimate of cross-model correlations.
 We also discuss several approaches to mitigating the model misspecification impact when a linear regression assumption is violated.

 Distribution learning is a much harder problem compared to parameter/statistic estimation in general.
 Our method takes an initial step towards addressing this problem under a linear model assumption and provides a potentially effective way to fully quantify the uncertainty of the QoI associated with a high-fidelity model.
-The implementation of our algorithm is automatic and enjoys certain robustness when the model noise is relatively small.
+Our algorithm is robust when the model noise is relatively small.
+However, practical guidance to ameliorate model misspecification effects in practice is still lacking when the budget is sufficiently large.
+In future work, we will investigate alternative multifidelity CDF emulators that are less sensitive to the linear model assumptions and possess better robustness properties when the model is misspecified.